sutta » mn » Majjhima Nikāya 91

 na ca tassa bhoto gotamassa kāye cīvaraṁ accukkaṭṭhaṁ hoti na ca accokkaṭṭhaṁ, na ca kāyasmiṁ allīnaṁ na ca kāyasmā apakaṭṭhaṁ;

-He wears his robe on his body neither too high nor too low, neither too tight nor too loose.
+He wears his robe on his body neither too high nor too low, neither too clinging nor too loose.

 na ca tassa bhoto gotamassa kāyamhā vāto cīvaraṁ apavahati;